shazChaudhry/docker-filebeat/README.md

 [![Docker Repository on Quay](https://quay.io/repository/shazchaudhry/docker-filebeat/status "Docker Repository on Quay")](https://quay.io/repository/shazchaudhry/docker-filebeat)

 **User story:**<br>
-As a member of DevOps team I want to send Jenkins build logs to Elastic stack so that Ops team can diagnose production issues by analysing all available logs in a central logging system.
+As a member of DevOps team, I want to send Jenkins build logs to Elastic stack so that Ops team can diagnose production issues by analyzing all available logs in a central logging system.

-**Note:**
-* For the purpose of testing filebeat, Docker Swarm enabled [Vagrant](https://github.com/shazChaudhry/infra) environment was created and then [Elastic Stack](https://github.com/shazChaudhry/logging) was installed
-* The filebeat image has been tested on Docker 17.06.0-ce

 **Assumptions:**
-* Jenkins build logs are to be sent to Elasticsearch.
+* Jenkins build logs will be sent to Elasticsearch.
 However, no logs are written to the host file system where Jenkins is running

 **Requirements:**
-* Elasticsearch, _(Logstash optional)_ and Kibana are up and running
+* ELK v5.5.0 (Elasticsearch, Logstash and Kibana) is up and running
-* Elasticsearch port 9200 is open for filebeat to send logs to
+* Elasticsearch port is open for filebeat to send logs to
+* Latest version of Docker is installed
 * Both Jenkins and Filebeat are running on the same host
+    * this metricbeat image has been tested on Ubuntu 17.04 & Docker 17.06.0-ce

 **Lightweight log data shipper for local files:**<br>
 If required, edit filebeat configuration as appropriate for your system.
 However, filebeat behaviour is controlled with environment values in docker run command below.
 Should you need additional parameters configured then configurations are located at _config/filebeat.yml_.